zopefoundation/RestrictedPython/docs/usage/index.rst

 One common advanced usage would be to define an own restricted builtin dictionary.

-.. _sec_usage_frameworks
+.. _sec_usage_frameworks:

-Usage on frameworks and Zope
+Usage in frameworks and Zope
 ----------------------------

-One major issue with using ``compile_restricted`` directly in a framework is, that you have to use try except statements to handle problems and it might be a bit harder to provide useful information to the user.
+One major issue with using ``compile_restricted`` directly in a framework is, that you have to use try-except statements to handle problems and it might be a bit harder to provide useful information to the user.
-RestrictedPython did provide four specialized compile_restricted methods:
+RestrictedPython provides four specialized compile_restricted methods:

 * ``compile_restricted_exec``
 * ``compile_restricted_eval``